 SACERDOTES: Mamia | Alleia Decimilla | Junia Rustica |

 The position of priestess (sacerdos) was one of the few socially acceptable public roles a woman could hold.
-However, the most venerable priestess positions (sacerdotia), the Vestal Virgins (Vestales) and Flaminicae, wives of the flamens, were limited to women of elite families.
-By tradition instituted by King Numa Pompilius (c.717-623 BCE), the Vestals spent thirty years of service to the goddess Vesta, maintaining her sacred fire, grinding the sacred flour (mola salsa) that was sacrificed to the gods, and guarding the Palladium, a statue of Pallas Athena thought to have been brought from Troy by Aeneas.
-Romulus is credited with instituting the first two flamens, of Jupiter and of Mars.
+However, the most venerable priestess positions in Rome, the Vestal Virgins (Vestales) and Flaminicae, wives of the flamens, were exclusive to women of elite families.
+By tradition instituted by King Numa Pompilius (c.717-623 BCE), the sacerdotium of six Vestals each gave thirty years of chaste service to the goddess Vesta, maintaining her sacred fire, cleansing her temple, grinding the sacred flour (mola salsa) for sacrifice to the gods, and guarding the Palladium (see the wooden icon of Pallas Athena on Vesta's shoulder), said to have been carried by Aeneas from Troy and deposited in the Temple of Vesta.
+Rome's founder Romulus is credited with instituting the first two flamens, of Jupiter and of Mars.
 Most is known about the wife of the flamen Dialis (priest of Jupiter), who helped her husband in certain rites, wore a special costume, and was subject to several taboos.
 Her term of office concluded with her own death or that of her husband.
+During the Republic and under the Empire, within Rome and extra Romam, freeborn women also served as priestesses of several deities (Ceres, Venus, Juno Populonia, Isis, and Magna Mater), while freedwomen and slaves held lower positions as ministrae or magistrae.
+Following the appointment of Livia in 14 CE as priestess of the cult of deified Augustus, a new category of priestess was added with the title Flaminica Augustae (or with the name of the divinized Empress), which flourished in the provinces if not in Rome.

-The epigraphic record, however, indicates that during the Republic and Empire, within Rome and extra Romam, women also served as priestesses of several deities, such as Ceres, Venus, Juno Populonia, Isis, and Magna Mater, while women of freed or slave status held lower positions as ministrae or magistrae.
-The dress of priestesses varied according to the deity and, perhaps, the period.
-One priestess of the Sanctuary of Diana at Nemi (c.
-200-100 BCE) is shown with a high diadem on her head, while another (see above) has a shoulder-length veil over her hair.
-The Vestal Virgins are often depicted with a special headdress composed of a band of wool wrapped several times around the head (infula) with long looped side pieces (vittae).
-However, if the statue of Eumachia, a sacerdos publica of Pompeii, shows her dressed as a priestess, the garments were no different from her daily clothing of stola, tunica, and palla, though her palla might have had a purple border, paralleling the toga praetexta worn by magistrates and by provincial priests when presiding over sacrifices.
-Sacerdotes were often garlanded, while Flaminicae of the imperial cult might wear a crown adorned with the busts of emperors, as does Plancia Magna of Perge.
+The costume of priestesses varied according to the deity and, perhaps, the period.
+One early priestess of the Sanctuary of Diana at Nemi is represented with a high diadem on her head (c.
+200-100 BCE), while a later priestess is shown on an altar from the same site wearing a shoulder-length veil over her hair (c.
+200 CE).
+The Vestal Virgins are often depicted with a special headdress composed of a band of wool wrapped several times around the head (infula) with hanging looped or tied side pieces (vittae; see video of recreated hairstyle).
+However, if the statue of Eumachia, a sacerdos publica of Pompeii, portrays her in her role as priestess, her garments are those of a matrona (stola, tunica, palla), though her palla may have had a purple border, paralleling the toga praetexta worn by magistrates and by provincial priests when presiding over sacrifices.
+Sacerdotes were often garlanded, as is this Augustan priestess from the Macellum shrine at Pompeii.
+Flaminicae of the imperial cult probably wore a special headdress like that worn by imperial cult priests, comprised of a golden crown (see Vibia Modesta's dedication) and infula, featuring the busts of emperors and empresses (see also Plancia Magna of Perge).
 Isaic priestesses had the most distinctive dress; they carried a ritual bucket for Nile water (situla) and a special rattle (sistrum).
 Usia Prima is shown in her Isaic priestess dress on her tombstone from the Via Appia (40 BCE); Cantinea Procla wears a rearing cobra (uraeus) between 2 stalks of wheat on her veiled head in her funerary portrait (first century CE).
 A wall painting from Stabiae shows Isaic priestesses of the mid-first century CE in ritual dress, wearing purple tunics, golden breastplates, and a rearing gold cobra on their headbands.
 Alexandra, Isaic priestess of Athens in the Hadrianic period (early second century CE), wears a mantle tied with the Isaic knot.

 Mamia (sometimes written Mammia) was a member of an old and prominent Pompeian family.
 At some point during the late Augustan period (before 14 CE) she was elected sacerdos publica, perhaps a priestess of Venus Pompeiana, the principal tutelary divinity of Pompeii (see Temple of Venus).
 In this role she followed Eumachia, and, like her, as priestess contributed to the development of Pompeii's civic center, adopting features of Augustan architecture that symbolized the city's accord with imperial Rome.
 In a gesture typical of the upper classes but impressive at this time for a woman, Mamia assumed the considerable expense of building a temple (#5) on the east side of the Forum of Pompeii, in the area adjoining the building of Eumachia (#7).
 In the courtyard leading to the temple stands a well-preserved marble altar of the Augustan period: on the front is carved a scene of animal sacrifice before a temple (Mamia's?), perhaps at its dedication; the other three sides are decorated with ritual items and a civic crown.
 The historic identification of Mamia's temple as the Temple of Vespasian (Sanctuary of the Genius of Augustus), located between the Sacellum Larum Publicorum and the Aedificium Eumachiae, has been much debated.
 Similarly, a segment of Mamia's dedicatory inscription, carved in Augustan style capitals and assumed to have been set on the temple's architrave, has been questioned.
 The marble plaque was found broken in several places, notably where the name of the temple deity was incised, leaving only the letters GENI, which have traditionally been resolved as GENI[o Augusti] (see CIL 10.816).
 Recent scholars, arguing persuasively from wider archaeological, epigraphic and cult evidence, have proposed the alternative resolution below.